lawloretienne/MovieHub/README.md

 Showcases popular movies, tv shows, and people from <a href="https://www.themoviedb.org/documentation/api">The Movie Database</a>.

-You must get an api_key here : https://www.themoviedb.org/account/signup
-in order to run this project.
-Then you can store your api_key into /res/values/defaults.xml .
+In order to run this project, you must <a href="https://www.themoviedb.org/account/signup">Sign Up</a> to get an api_key.
+Then you can store your api_key into `/res/values/defaults.xml` .

-Otherwise you can just download the .APK in the Releases section : https://github.com/lawloretienne/MovieHub/releases
+Otherwise you can just download the .APK in <a href="https://github.com/lawloretienne/MovieHub/releases">Releases</a>

 ## Screencast